-As a broadcaster, there are a wide variety of effects you can add to enhance your video stream.
+As a broadcaster, there is a wide variety of effects you can add to enhance your video stream.
 One of the more technically challenging effects is split-screen streaming.
 With the split-screen steaming effect, users combine two (or more) live video streams into a single presentation.
-Each discrete view maintains in its own section of the screen, so that the viewer sees all the streams simultaneously.
+Each discrete view maintains in its own section of the screen so that the viewer sees all the streams simultaneously.

 So why take the time to learn how to do split-screen streaming?
 Some potential use cases for this feature include:

 - Streaming a complicated live event.
-For example a concert filmed from multiple angles, video focuses on more than one participant, or wanting two or more views on screen at the same moment.
+For example, a concert filmed from multiple angles, the video focuses on more than one participant or wanting two or more views on screen at the same moment.

 Dual Broadcast Channel Workaround